amazon-gamelift/amazon-gamelift-toolkit/development-instance-with-amazon-gamelift-anywhere-and-gamelift-agent/README.md

 You should get a response JSON with information on the provisioned game session.
 If you receive an error there isn’t enough capacity, it means the game server hasn’t registered yet and you can try again in a few seconds. **NOTE:** If you for any reason have **two** fleets with the name *MyGame-Test-Fleet* on your account, setting the `FLEET_ID` above will fail.
 You will in this case need to manually set the variable or delete the extra fleets.

 You are creating a session on your Anywhere Fleet in the custom location defined earlier.
-The Amazon GameLift Agent running on the EC2 instance provisions a logical compute resource in this custom location and starts the game server processes you’ve configured (just one in this sample).
+The Amazon GameLift Servers Agent running on the EC2 instance provisions a logical compute resource in this custom location and starts the game server processes you’ve configured (just one in this sample).
 The game properties you pass to the game server in this command are available in the OnStartGameSession callback on the game server code, and can be used for things like loading the right map or game mode before activating the session.

 The SSM command has configured the EC2 instance to install and run the CloudWatch Agent, and send the game server logs to CloudWatch Logs. **Open** the CloudWatch service in the AWS Management Console, **select** Log Groups and **select** GameServerLogs.